-In as much as 1762 represented a benchmark against which the place specific impacts of the drought of 1826 were compared, later accounts recall the 1826 drought in a similar way.
-One example of this is provided in an extract from a manuscript history of the town of Fulletby, Lincolnshire, for example, compiled by Henry Winn in the 91st year of his life with the purpose of placing it in the Church Parish Chest for the use of posterity, in 1906–07.
-Winn notes that 1826 was the driest summer he could remember (at the age of 11), “the country parched in appearance, the wells dry”.
-Winn also describes how water from Lincoln was imported to Boston where it sold for 3 pence a bucketful.52 The Parish Register for Droitwich St Peter, compiled by the Reverend Lea who frequently entered weather information into his register, also refers back to 1826 in the entry for 1864—another drought year—which also introduces a judgement of the relative extremity of the two dry years: “We have had the driest season known since 1826 [. . .]
-The turnip crop has generally failed though several may recover [. . .]
-In some parts, as Sheffield and Derby they have had abundance of ruin—at Malvern the poor are obliged to buy their water.”53 The diary of William Holman of Norwich is similarly reflective, Holman noting that the 10th March 1929 was “another record, hottest day for March since 1826”, a fact he had obtained from listening to a radio broadcast, indicative that the 1826 drought event entered the national memory as a benchmarked event.54
+In as much as 1762 represented a benchmark against which the place-specific impacts of the drought of 1826 were compared, later accounts recall the 1826 drought in a similar way.
+One example is provided in an extract from a manuscript history of the town of Fulletby, Lincolnshire, compiled by Henry Winn in the ninety-first year of his life with the purpose of placing it in the church parish chest for posterity, in 1906–7.
+Winn notes that 1826 was the driest summer he could remember (at the age of eleven), “the country parched in appearance, the wells dry.”
+Winn also describes how water from Lincoln was imported to Boston, where it sold for three pence a bucketful.52 The parish register for Droitwich St Peter, compiled by the Reverend Lea, who frequently entered weather information into his register, also refers back to 1826 in the entry for 1864—another drought year—which also introduces a judgment of the relative extremity of the two dry years: “We have had the driest season known since 1826. . . .
+The turnip crop has generally failed though several may recover. . . .
+In some parts, as Sheffield and Derby they have had abundance of ruin—at Malvern the poor are obliged to buy their water.”53 The diary of William Holman of Norwich is similarly reflective, noting that 10 March 1929 was “another record, hottest day for March since 1826,” a fact he had obtained from listening to a radio broadcast, indicative that the 1826 drought entered the national memory as a benchmarked event.54

 fig. 2.
-Flood markers along the River Trent, October 2016.
-Photo taken for exhibition curated by Georgina Endfield and Lucy Veale, “Weather Extremes: Making and breaking records in Nottinghamshire”, Nottingham Lakeside, Dec 2016–March 2017.
+Flood markers along the river Trent, October 2016.
+Photo taken for exhibition curated by Georgina Endfield and Lucy Veale, “Weather Extremes: Making and Breaking Records in Nottinghamshire,” Nottingham Lakeside, December 2016–March 2017.
 University of Nottingham, Manuscripts and Special Collections.

 One might also consider the role of repeat flood events, evidenced through epigraphic markers, making known places of flooding, defined by years, heights, levels, and the associated impacts of those events.
-The flood markers alongside the River Severn in Shrewsbury, or the River Trent in Nottingham (see Figure 2) represent cases in point.
+The flood markers alongside the river Severn in Shrewsbury or the river Trent in Nottingham (see figure 2) represent cases in point.
 Through such markers, we see a retelling of place history through flood events, a physical and tangible representation of the changes in place over time.
-This making of place through weather and weather related events is reinforced by reflections on the implications of these flood events, memories, accounts, descriptions and narratives of those who lived through them.
+This making of place through weather and weather-related events is reinforced by reflections on the implications of these flood events and the memories, accounts, descriptions, and narratives of those who lived through them.
 For example, let us consider the floods of 1875.
-By any standards 1875 was an extremely wet year.
-So much so that it was the subject of a detailed enquiry produced for the Institution of Civil Engineers, by George Symons, head of the British Rainfall Organisation.
+By any standard 1875 was an extremely wet year—so much so that it was the subject of a detailed inquiry produced for the Institution of Civil Engineers by George Symons, head of the British Rainfall Organisation.
 The problem was cumulative, resulting from several phases of unusually wet conditions between July and November that year.
-Flooding was widespread and prolonged across many parts of the country, and had already been the subject of Illustrated London News articles and referred to in diaries, letters and estate accounts.
+Flooding was widespread and prolonged across many parts of the country, and it had already been the subject of Illustrated London News articles and mentioned in diaries, letters, and estate accounts.

-In Wales, Richard Lister Venables from the Llysdinam Estate, recorded that the River Ithon had never been so high as at July 1875,55 and rain and floods affected many parts of the country, affecting travel, trade and school attendance.56 The Thames Valley was mostly under water by September according to a letter dated 14th November that year written by Alfred Milner, Balliol College, Oxford, to P. L. Gell:
+In Wales, Richard Lister Venables from the Llysdinam estate recorded that the river Ithon had never been so high as it was in July 1875,55 and rain and floods affected many parts of the country, affecting travel, trade, and school attendance.56 The Thames valley was mostly under water by September, according to a letter dated 14 November that year, written by Alfred Milner, Balliol College, Oxford, to P. L. Gell: